What is HDPE Material? | The Ultimate Guide

 Antimicrobial HDPE has a unique resistance property towards bacteria, algae, and fungi.
 What makes it resistant to them is its unique molecular configuration.

-This HDPE is bonded at a molecular level, so it retains its usefulness for a prolonged period of time.
-It also works and blends well with woodworking tools, which makes it strong and durable.
+This HDPE is bonded at a molecular level, so it retains its usefulness for a prolonged period.
+It also works and blends well with woodworking tools, which makes it solid and durable.

 The durability makes this HDPE an excellent choice to be implemented in hospitals, clinics, nursing homes, medical carts, etc.